 In addition, ketoconazole may be used during early stages of other hormone therapies, such as treatment with Gonadotropin-Releasing Hormone agonists, in order to block the initial surge of testosterone that can come along with these medications.
 The surge of testosterone at the beginning of some of these treatment methods can contribute to short term rapid tumor growth before it is halted, potentially leading to life-threatening issues such as spinal cord compression.
 Also, because ketoconazole may halt the conversion of cholesterol to certain cortisol molecules (including important steroids required for the body to function), individuals taking the medication may also be prescribed steroids to prevent the level of these important molecules from decreasing too much and causing side effects.

 What are the possible side effects of ketoconazole?

 Multiple clinical trials evaluated the safety and efficacy of ketoconazole.
-The most common side effects of ketoconazole include nausea, headache, stomach pain, muscle weakness, and diarrhea.
+Possible side effects of ketoconazole include nausea, headache, stomach pain, muscle weakness, and diarrhea.
 This is not an exhaustive list of all potential side effects of ketoconazole.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with ketoconazole.

 - Dark urine